 Click here to see the easiest way to do this at home, in your homeschool or other time with your preschooler, no matter your own level of teaching experience.

 13) If your child wants to watch something on a screen, watch at least part of it together, talking about what you see and hear, to help them benefit from an interactive experience instead of a passive one.
 As with reading, talk about the characters’ feelings, choices, personality traits and so on.

 Encouraging a mindset of personal growth and continuous learning:

-18) Finally, don’t compare yourself and what you are doing, or your child, with others!
+18) Finally, we know it’s obvious but really, don’t compare yourself and what you are doing, or your child, with others!
 For sure, listen to others’ stories and ideas, and if something is a fit for you, great.
 But find your own path, the one that suits your child(ren) and your family and the rest of your life.
 Be at peace with this and you’ll be a happier and better parent.